CD-Xbow/vibe/README.md

 - Custom.html is a small app to make and save custom links
 - upc3.html - universal printer component, part of anothe project.
 Can open files, print test directly with header or open a file from the url that calls upc3.html
 - Planet-Generator2.html - neat planetery generator with gallery.
 Works but a few issues to sort
 - lcars2.html - name says it all, work in progress.
-Next step is to make a better header.
+Next step is to make a better header
+- LCARS-personal-log.html - note taking and ai generating personal log dressed up with TOS and TNG themes
+- Starship Relativity Calculator.html This is my redo of Stephen Schmitts Relativity calculator for contants G space travel
+-

 ## Remixes
 These are remixes of others work